jokerwrld999/jokerwrld.github.io/_posts/2023/2023-10-02-deploying-spring-music-application.md

 ## Summary

-This guide provided a comprehensive exploration of the Software Development Lifecycle (SDLC) for a Java Spring application, using the popular Spring Music sample record album collection application as a demonstration.
+This guide provided a comprehensive exploration of the manual and automated deployment for a Java Spring application, using the popular Spring Music sample record album collection application as a demonstration.
 We initiated the journey by deploying the Spring Music app on a local server, offering insights into traditional deployment methods.
 Subsequently, we dived into containerization using Docker, enabling a flexible deployment approach.
 Lastly, we automated the deployment process with Jenkins, ensuring seamless and efficient development cycles.